 Self-Reliance & The Provider Life

-If I do not have the answer or fix for what is needed, I have the mindset and skill set to seek and find what is lacking.
-Self-reliance begins and ends with intent.
+I don't always have the answer or fix for what is needed.
+I have the mindset and skill set to seek and find what is lacking.
+Self reliance begins and ends with intent.
 With purpose.
 With eyes and hearts for others.
 It is the heart of a leader.
 So how does self-reliance translate into my average day in civilization?
 My answer is, it never stops.

-My first initial response to this question was a pocketknife.
-But after much thought and conflict of a knife not being an “oddity” within my kit.
+My first initial response to this question was a pocketknife, however, after much thought and conflict of a knife not being an “oddity” within my kit.
 I would have to say chapstick.
-The ability to quickly waterproof or lubricate is essential for long distance travel, repair, or overall sense of safety and ease.
+The ability to quickly waterproof or lubricate is essential.
+Especially for long distance travel, repair or overall sense of safety and ease.
 Let alone chapped lips are the WORST!
 Burt’s Bees is my go-to for lip quenching cover.
 Self-reliance starts with my EDC (everyday carry) essentials of a pocketknife (Benchmade Mini Barrage) and chapstick.

 My response to this question has two answers and both focus on the importance of self-reliance.
 Humans are not merely a physical being.
 We are mind, body and soul.

 The first skill I hope to pass down is essential for growth and self-reliance is the ability to think critically.
 This is a lost skill set in today’s society.
 People are not the keeper of knowledge anymore.
 Too often do people instantly accept whatever is told to them as 100% truth.
-What if every time Alexa or Siri gave you an answer to a question that you are asking, it was wrong?
+What if every time Alexa or Siri gave you an answer to a question it was wrong?
 How many people would use critical thinking skills to challenge the answer for truths.
-The ability to critically think helps a person wade through the weeds of life and solidify their own knowledge and ideology of who they are.
+The ability to critically think helps a person wade through the weeds of life.
+And solidifies their own knowledge and ideology of who they are.
 It cements their knowledge and fertilizes the mind, body and soul all in one.

 What are the "just in case," items you carry in your kit?

-Being a hunter and knowing that I am going to be in situations that can be both mentally, emotionally and physically demanding, the first go to that I carry in my kit is Werther’s Original hard candies.
-For me, there is a huge nostalgic aspect to popping one in my mouth that reminds me of home and comfort.
+Being a hunter and knowing that I am going to be in situations that can be both mentally, emotionally and physically demanding.
+For example, the first go to that I carry in my kit is Werther’s Original hard candies.
+Above all, there is a huge nostalgic aspect to popping one in my mouth that reminds me of home and comfort.
 As simple and small as it is, a hard candy to suck on helps pass the time and can lift the spirits all at once.
-The other food that I ALWAYS carry with me into the wilderness is gummy bears.
+Secondly, the other food that I ALWAYS carry with me into the wilderness is gummy bears.
 Whether it is a sugar rush that I am looking for or comfort food, gummy bears always seem to be the answer.

-Although my previous two answers are pure gold, the “just in case” items that I carry are a tourniquet and a Garmin InReach.
+Although my previous two answers are pure gold, subsequently, the “just in case” items that I carry are a tourniquet and a Garmin InReach.
 I have heard and seen too many stories where the ability to stop blood flow with a belt is not sufficient.
-The prowess to conserve blood while instantly being able to send an S.O.S. emergency message is paramount for survival and self-reliance.
+The prowess to conserve blood, in addition to instantly being able to send an S.O.S. emergency message is paramount for survival and self reliance.

 Comments will be approved before showing up.